 - Insect Stings (Bee Sting, Spider Bites) - Insect Sting (Bee Sting, Spider Bites)

 Information on the symptoms, treatment and diagnosis of instect stings/bites by professional health specialists.

 Best Yellow Jacket Defense - My Favorite Anti Wasp Device

 This is an electronic fly swatter (a.k.a. bug zapping tennis racket).
 It operates on two D cell batteries, and works on the same principle as the hanging bug zapper.
-The current from the batteries is strong enough to render a yellow jacket into a dead or harmless state.
+The battery current is strong enough to render a yellow jacket into a dead or harmless state.
 It is simple to use.
 Put the batteries in, press the button, when the little light is on, you are ready to go.
 This thing is great when you are on the deck, patio, garden, or on a picnic.

 The Right Racquet